Strabismus: Psychosocial effects

 Chelsea goalkeeper Hannah Hampton has strabismus.

+Patrick Pearse almost always insisted on being photographed in side profile, to conceal his strabismus.

 People of all ages who have noticeable strabismus may experience psychosocial difficulties.
 Attention has also been drawn to potential socioeconomic impact resulting from cases of detectable strabismus.
 A socioeconomic consideration exists as well in the context of decisions regarding strabismus treatment, including efforts to re-establish binocular vision and the possibility of stereopsis recovery.

 One study has shown that strabismic children commonly exhibit behaviors marked by higher degrees of inhibition, anxiety, and emotional distress, often leading to outright emotional disorders.
 These disorders are often related to a negative perception of the child by peers.
 This is due not only to an altered aesthetic appearance but also because of the inherent symbolic nature of the eye and gaze and the vitally important role they play in an individual's life as social components.
 For some, these issues improved dramatically following strabismus surgery.
 Notably, strabismus interferes with normal eye contact, often causing embarrassment, anger, and feelings of awkwardness, thereby affecting social communication in a fundamental way, with a possible negative effect on self esteem.

 Children with strabismus, particularly those with exotropia, an outward turn, may be more likely to develop a mental health disorder than normal-sighted children.
 Researchers have theorized that esotropia (an inward turn) was not found to be linked to a higher propensity for mental illness due to the age range of the participants, as well as the shorter follow-up time period; esotropic children were monitored to a mean age of 15.8 years, compared with 20.3 years for the exotropic group.

 Investigations have highlighted the impact that strabismus may typically have on quality of life.
 Studies in which subjects were shown images of strabismic and non-strabismic persons showed a strong negative bias towards those visibly displaying the condition, clearly demonstrating the potential for future socioeconomic implications with regard to employability, as well as other psychosocial effects related to an individual's overall happiness.

 Adult and child observers perceived a right heterotropia as more disturbing than a left heterotropia, and child observers perceived an esotropia as "worse" than an exotropia.
 Successful surgical correction of strabismus, for adult as well as children, has been shown to have a significantly positive effect on psychological well-being.

 Very little research exists regarding coping strategies employed by adult strabismics.
 One study categorized coping methods into three subcategories: avoidance (refraining from participation in an activity), distraction (deflecting attention from the condition), and adjustment (approaching an activity differently).
 The authors of the study suggested that individuals with strabismus may benefit from psychosocial support such as interpersonal skills training.
 No studies have evaluated whether psychosocial interventions have had any benefits on individuals undergoing strabismus surgery.